Vay1ne/Vay1ne/README.md

 ### Hi there 👋
-undergraduate in HFUT, with major Computer Science postgraduate in USTC, research in Affective Computing
+undergraduate in HFUT, with major Computer Science.

+postgraduate in USTC, research in Affective Computing.

 ***interested in Big Data, Python, Fishing...***
 <!--